Mallig/unix-command-line/README.md

 There are a load more commands along with lots of options to use with the `less` program, but I'm bored of writing about it so let's move on.

 If you've been doing some exploring of your own you may have found something called a "Symbolic Link", you can discern this from the access rights column (`ls -l`) because the first charachter will be an `l`, for example `lrwxrwxrwx`.
 These are used to reference a file in another location and can be very useful.
 Let's not dwell on it, you're about to recieve your next set of powers.

+## God created Man, Man created Files

+Moving and Seeing isn't enough for you eh?
+You want to get your hands dirty? really feel those files between your fingers?
+It's time to learnt he powers of creation and destruction, also known as `mkdir` and `rmdir`.
+Try not to chop down the whole tree!